sparkoo/sparkoo.github.io/_posts/2018-07-05-fp-2-install-clojure.markdown

 layout:     post
 title:      "Learn Functional Programming (2) - Install Clojure"
 date:       2018-07-12
-categories: functional programming clojure lisp
+categories: functional programming clojure lisp windows
 ---

 My language of choice to learn functional programming is **Lisp**, respectively it's JVM implementation **Clojure**.
 I'm using **Windows 10** as my main home desktop OS, so let's see how to get Clojure running on that.
 I might do a Linux one later.